Opening remarks by Angel Gurría

 Third, governments should embrace new insights from a multi-disciplinary approach to policy-making.
 The challenges that confront us today are so complex that we must strive for fresh thinking, rigorous policy analysis and actionable policy solutions across traditional boundaries.

-With “established truths” increasingly being questioned, we launched the New Approaches to Economic Challenges (NAEC) initiative in 2012 to transform our way of thinking and to support a new policy agenda for more inclusive and sustainable growth.
+With “established truths” increasingly being questioned, we launched the New Approaches to Economic Challenges - OLD (NAEC) initiative in 2012 to transform our way of thinking and to support a new policy agenda for more inclusive and sustainable growth.
 We will continue to shape this debate and provide a forum for governments to find durable solutions.

 Ministers, Ladies and Gentlemen: